Saifurrahmanemon/Quizee/docs/project-structure.md

 +-- utils             # shared utility functions
 ```

 In order to scale the application in the easiest and most maintainable way, most of the code inside the `pages` folder, which contain view for different routes.
-Every `pages` folder contain domain specific code for a given page.
+Every `pages` folder contain domain specific code for a given page and `shared` folder inside `pages` contains shared code across these components such as types, styles, components.

 A page could have the following structure: